raoul2000/bob-the-miner/docs/itinerary.md

 ## URL extraction

-TBD

-There may be some cases where you don't really know the complete itinerary before to start: you only know the first step and the way to find the direction to the next one.
-This is for example the case if you want to work on a paginated result set.
+There may be some cases where the addresses of the page you want Bob to mine, are themselves hidden in another page.
+The typical example is a list of articles displayed in a page (called the *index* page).
+For each article in the index page, there is a link to the article page, where the full article can be read.
+Now, if you are interested in all these articles in their complete version, you have to option:
+- manually open the index page and retrieve addresses of all articles, then pass them to Bob as an array
+- ask Bob to do the job for you !

+If you provide an extraction plan as the itinerary, Bob will assume that the extracted data **are all addresses to mine** ... and he will do so.